EArias90/EArias90.github.io/README.md

 ## Things to revist

-1: Add different levels - such as a side button that adds more cards.
+1: Add different level tiers - such as a side button that adds more cards.

-2: A restart function
+2: A restart button function

+3: Adding a bot to play with that will select a card randomly

 ## Challenges: